 Abstract.
 Defects such as oxygen vacancies are found to play a vital role in determining the physical and magnetic properties of $Ti{1-x}Co_xO{2-\delta}$.
 These defects can be created during growth or may be induced by ion irradiation or implantation.
 In this work, the structural and magnetic properties of epitaxial $Ti{0.95}Co{0.05}O{2-\delta}$ thin films deposited on LaAlO3 single crystal substrates under dense electronic excitation are discussed.
 Films were deposited by pulsed laser deposition (PLD) technique.
-X-ray diffraction (XRD) studies revealed that reflections, beside those corresponding to the planes (004) and (008) of the anatase phase of TiO2, are suppressed, indicating epitaxial growth of the films along the c-axis.
-In order to investigate the important role of defects on the physical properties of the thin films, these were irradiated with 100 MeV Ag7+ ions with fluences 1×10^{11} , 1×10^{12} and 1×10^{13} ions.cm-2.
-XRD of the irradiated films indicate successive amorphization of the films with increasing ion dose.
-The magnetic measurements indicate a significant enhancement in the magnetization of the film irradiated with a fluence of 1×10^{13} ions.cm-2.
+X-ray diffraction (XRD) studies revealed that reflections, beside those corresponding to the planes (004) and (008) of anatase phase of TiO_2 , are suppressed indicating epitaxial growth of the films along c-axis.
+In order to investigate the important role of defects on the physical properties of the thin films, these were irradiated with 100 MeV Ag^{7+} ions with fluence 1×10^{11} , 1×10^{12} and 1×10^{13} ions.cm-2.
+XRD of the irradiated films indicates successive amorphization of the films with increasing ion dose.
+The magnetic measurements indicate a significant enhancement in the magnetization of the film irradiated with fluence 1×10^{13} ions.cm-2.
 This unexpected increase in magnetization is explained on the basis of the bound magnetic polaron (BMP) model.
-The findings suggest the pivotal role of ion irradiation on tailoring the structural as well as the magnetic properties.
+The findings suggest the pivotal role of ion irradiation on tailoring structural as well as magnetic properties.